| Home | Bookmark | Tell | Active petitions in over 75 countries | World Times |

 clergytojustice@gmail.com

-Please sign this petition if you think that clerical child abusers should be brought to justice just as any lay person would if they had committed any of the horrific crimes that these criminals perpetrated in the industrial schools and other institutions in the twentieth century.
+Please sign this petition if you think that clerical child abusers and all who covered up for them should be brought to justice for the horrific crimes that these criminals have perpetrated.

 Thank you for your support.